What is finishing?

 How are finished plastic parts assembled?

 If the plastic part is part of a larger assembly of pieces, then there are a few different options to attach the pieces together.
-The plastic can be mounted using traditional hardware, a chemical bonding agent, or through ultrasonic welding.
+The plastic can be mounted using traditional hardware, a chemical bonding agent, or ultrasonic welding.

 How are surface finishes applied?